itb2k13/pughound-js/README.md

 ```
 # config options

+## most important

+### remotesrc
+the url from which results will be obtained (see section 'Remote Sources' further down)

+### mapping
+allows a custom JS function to be defined so that remote data sources can be mappend into an object structure that pughound understands. (see section 'Remote Sources' further down)

+### urlformatting
+allows customization of the result-set hrefs (see section 'Remote Sources' further down)

+## least important

 ### customclass
 each pughound element will be given this class allowing for CSS style differentiation when multiple instances of the pughound targets appear on the same page